fivexl/terraform-aws-sso-elevator/README.md

 - us_gov_east_1
 - us_gov_west_1
 ```
-Those regions are not enabled by deafult.
+Those regions are not enabled by default.
 If you need to use a region that is not supported by the module, please let us know by creating an issue, and we will add support for it.

 **Conclusion**:
 Now there are only two ways to build an SSO elevator: